 The billing system for mobile phones is detailed on the rates page.

 6. What message does Party B hear when a reverse charge call is answered?

 1800 PHONEHOME clearly states that the call is a reverse charge call.
 Party A (the person making the call) should have identified themselves by saying their name.
 Party B hears the greeting and the name of Party A. Party B is then invited to accept the call by pressing a key on their mobile phone.

-7. What happens if I misuse the facility?
+7. What happens if I misuse reverse charge call numbers?

 Part 3.0 (Customer Obligations) of the Standard Form of Agreement does not allow customers to misuse or interfere with the facility, its clients or agents.
 1800 PHONEHOME has the right to limit or prevent use of the facility if the monitoring system detects possible or actual misuse.
 1800 PHONEHOME may place a Party A caller on a designated No Call List, for a certain time period or permanently, if misuse is detected.

 8. How to prevent an unexpected overspend on accepting a reverse charge call?

 1800 PhoneHome has implemented call limits, maximum call charges and one minute audible premium sms indicators in regard to calls accepted on mobile phones to prevent unexpected expense.

 9. How do I bar my number from the service?